Legal-and-General/canopy/README.md

 ## Build

 Run `ng build canopy` to build the library.
-Run `ng build canopy-docs --prod` to build the documentation application

 Note that, since version 6.1, Angular CLI always builds libraries in production mode so we don’t use the --prod flag.
 Unlike a library, when building the documentation we do use the --prod flag.